amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 ### Creating a host alias for the server

-We want to run the server to work regardless of the enviroment, where we run it.
+We want to run the server to work regardless of the environment where we run it.
 (It will be useful for Docker later on)

 For that we can create an alias by editing the `hosts`: